Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

 Whether you have one day or one week in Copenhagen, Denmark, it's an amazing city that is definitely worth your time.
 You may wonder why I haven't included the statue of The Little Mermaid in this article.
 Honestly, it is just a small statue of the mermaid that sits at the edge of the harbor—I found it to be very disappointing.
-If you go on the Hop On Hop Off bus, it stops there for ten minutes, and that will be enough for you to see it and snap a quick picture.
+If you go on the Hop-On Hop-Off bus, it stops there for 10 minutes, and that will be enough for you to see it and snap a quick picture.

 © 2017 Karen Hellier